Books like 'Hither, Page'

 Readers who enjoyed Hither, Page by Cat Sebastian also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance 20th century mystery military queer men in uniform third-person-pov found-family working class hero
+historical gay romance mystery 20th century queer sweet-hero military found-family working class hero anal sex

 -